-Prevent Blindness America warns that there is no safe way for nonprofessionals to use fireworks.
+Prevent Blindness warns that there is no safe way for nonprofessionals to use fireworks.
 It is only safe to enjoy the splendor and excitement of fireworks at a professional display.

 According to the U.S. Consumer Product Safety Commission, fireworks are involved in thousands of injuries treated in U.S. hospital emergency rooms each year.

 Most fireworks injuries occur during the one month period surrounding the Fourth of July.Most fireworks injuries occur during the one month period surrounding the Fourth of July.